 Foundry Virtual Tabletop supports multiple grid types which can be configured on a per-Scene basis.
 The following options are supported:

-- A row-wise hexagon grid (pointy-topped) where odd-numbered columns are offset.
+- Hexagonal Columns, Odd - A column-wise hexagon grid (flat-topped) where odd-numbered rows are offset.

-- A row-wise hexagon grid (pointy-topped) where even-numbered columns are offset.
+- Hexagonal Columns, Even - A column-wise hexagon grid (flat-topped) where even-numbered rows are offset.

-- A column-wise hexagon grid (flat-topped) where odd-numbered rows are offset.
+- Hexagonal Rows, Odd - A row-wise hexagon grid (pointy-topped) where odd-numbered columns are offset.

-- A column-wise hexagon grid (flat-topped) where even-numbered rows are offset.
+- Hexagonal Rows, Even - A row-wise hexagon grid (pointy-topped) where even-numbered columns are offset.

 - Grid Size

-Shift the background image horizontally by a number of pixels to better line up pre-drawn grid lines.
-Positive numbers shift the image to the right, negative numbers to the left.
+Shift the background image horizontally or vertically by a number of pixels to better line up pre-drawn grid lines.
+Positive numbers shift the image to the right or down, negative numbers to the left or up.